Advaita Vedanta: Adhyaropa Apavada – imposition and negation

-The Mahavakyas - the identity of Ātman and Brahman
+The Mahavakyas – recognising one's true identity

-Moksha, liberation from suffering and rebirth and attaining immortality, is attained by disidentification from the body-mind complex and gaining self-knowledge as being in essence Atman, and attaining knowledge of the identity of Atman and Brahman.
+Moksha, liberation from suffering and rebirth and attaining immortality, is attained by disidentification from the body-mind complex and gaining self-knowledge as being in essence Brahman, "discovering one's identity with Brahman".
 According to Shankara, the individual Ātman and Brahman seem different at the empirical level of reality, but this difference is only an illusion, and at the highest level of reality they are really identical.
-The real self is Sat, "the Existent," that is, Atman/Brahman.
-Whereas the difference between Atman and non-Atman is deemed self-evident, knowledge of the identity of Atman and Brahman is revealed by the shruti, especially the Upanishadic statement tat tvam asi.
+The real self is Sat, "the Existent", that is, Atman/Brahman.
+Whereas the difference between Atman and non-Atman is deemed self-evident, knowledge of one's true identity as Brahman is revealed by the shruti, especially the Upanishadic statement tat tvam asi.

 Mahavakyas

 According to Shankara, a large number of Upanishadic statements reveal the identity of Atman and Brahman.
 In the Advaita Vedanta tradition, four of those statements, the Mahavakyas, which are taken literal, in contrast to other statements, have a special importance in revealing this identity.
 They are: